Heat vs. Bucks: Betting Trends, Record ATS, Home/Road Splits

 Heat vs. Bucks: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Milwaukee Bucks are 4.5-point favorites heading into Game 3 of the opening round of the NBA Playoffs against the Miami Heat at FTX Arena on Saturday, starting at 7:30 PM ET on ESPN, BSSUN, and BSWI.
-The series is tied 1-1.
-The matchup's over/under is set at 220.5.
+The Milwaukee Bucks are 5.5-point favorites heading into Game 4 of the opening round of the NBA Playoffs against the Miami Heat at FTX Arena on Monday, starting at 7:30 PM ET on TNT, BSSUN, and BSWI.
+The Heat lead the series 2-1.
+The over/under is set at 217.5 for the matchup.

 Heat vs. Bucks Odds & Info